jennguyen1/nhuyhoa/_posts/2015-08-15-To-Be-or-Not-To-Be-Subsetting.md

 </table>
 </div><p></p>

-From the duplicated id's, I'll keep the id that corresponds to a female or, if none of the duplicated entries are female, an id corresponding to someone greater than 50 years old.
+Keep the id that corresponds to a female or someone greater than 50 years old.

 {% highlight r %}
 result[["to_be"]] %>% arrange(gender, desc(age)) %>% group_by(id) %>% slice(1)